deep-wu/deep-wu.github.io/index.md

 ---

 ## 🏷 About Me
 I am a Professor  at the School of Artificial Intelligence and Big Data, Hefei University.
 I have been recognized as an outstanding young graduate supervisor in Anhui Province.
-My research focuses on advancing the state-of-the-art in **deep learning-driven video and image processing, multimodal perception computing, and algorithm optimization**.
+My research focuses on advancing the state-of-the-art in **secure artificial intelligence, deep learning–driven visual analysis, and multimodal perceptual computing**.

 ---